-Another portfolio holding, South Korea's LG Chem, has used decade to build a leading Energy Solution business.
-The group's fast-growing battery division should also benefit from supply the EV market are likely to remain limited because of and reliability.
-LG Chem has a number of long-standing partnerships with original equipment manufacturers (OEMs).
+Another portfolio holding, a large South Korean chemical company, has used the cash flows from its Petrochemicals operation in the last decade to build a leading Energy Solution business.
+The group's fast-growing battery division should also benefit from the rapid uptake of EVs.
+The number of battery makers that supply the EV market are likely to remain limited because of stringent requirements for performance, technology, safety and reliability.
+The South Korean chemical company has a number of long-standing partnerships with original equipment manufacturers (OEMs).

-Other holdings, such as US-Hong Kong group Techtronic Industries (2.69% of the portfolio at 28 March 2022), which powered mining equipment, also play into wider global
+Other holdings, including a US-Hong Kong group (2.69% of the portfolio at 28 March 2022), which specialises in cordless power tools powered by rechargeable batteries, and a Swedish group, which manufactures electric-powered mining equipment, also play into wider global electrification efforts.